General Surgery

 • When to arrive for your procedure

-Upon arrival for your procedure, our staff will review surgery details.
+Upon arrival for your procedure, our staff will review the surgery details.
 An anesthesiologist, the physician responsible for administering regional or general anesthesia, will come and talk with you and your family.
 Your loved ones are welcome to be with you at this time.
 After any questions you may have are answered and you’re ready for surgery, we will begin the procedure.

 Our post-operative care team are the providers that will care for you once your surgery is complete.
 You can expect a quiet, comfortable atmosphere.
 Our staff will check on you frequently.
 By taking your temperature, making sure you are warm and managing your pain or nausea, we work to relieve any discomfort you may have post-surgery.
 We also keep your family informed about your post-operative recovery process.
-Before you leave the facility, or are discharged, a care team member will review at-home care instruction from your doctor.
+Before you leave the facility or are discharged, a care team member will review at-home care instructions from your doctor.
 You will receive a written copy of these orders and will be encouraged to set up a MyChart account through Baptist Health to easily manage your care after leaving our facility.

 Recent News & Resources